WebAhead/master-reference/coursebook/week-7/project.md

 ## Project
 ### Task

 You are free to create any kind of site that you like, so get creative!
-But if your team is really stuck, there are [some examples below](#examples).

 You should create your site from a user-centred design perspective.
 So when your team decides what you want to build, make sure you start your planning phase with user stories.
-You want to make sure that you are building the most important features first :tada:
+You want to make sure that you are building the most important features first :tad

 ### Requirements
 + [ ] Login form with 2 fields - username and password